 During pregnancy, milk-making cells (called mammary epithelial cells) multiply in number dramatically in preparation for lactation.
 When the baby is born, shifts in the mother's blood chemistry trigger

 the onset of milk production—we're in awe!

-  We are currently in the first trimester of product development, working

-  diligently to bring this product to life—ensuring tip top safety is our top

-  priority when nourishing tiny humans.
+We are currently developing our technology, working diligently to bring this product to life—ensuring tip top safety is our top priority when nourishing tiny humans.